Tips For Selecting Fruit Trees

 Location, Location, Location

 Because our vast nation’s climate varies widely from place to place, your own geographic location is quite important when you are shopping for a fruit tree.
 Your first step should be awareness of your plant hardiness zone.
-Under the Green 101 tab near the top of this web page, you can select the “Plant Hardiness Zone Lookup.”
-Simply type in your zip code, and you will see in which zone you live.
+Use the "Find My Zone” link at the bottom of any page you are on and simply type in your zip code to see in which zone you live.